huggingface/transformers/docs/source/model_doc/tapas.rst

 and WIKITQ, but with a simpler model architecture.
 We additionally find that transfer learning, which is trivial in our setting, from WIKISQL to WIKITQ, yields 48.7 accuracy, 4.2 points above the state-of-the-art.*

-In addition, the authors have further pre-trained TAPAS to recognize table entailment, by creating a balanced dataset of millions of automatically created training examples which are learned in an intermediate step prior to fine-tuning.
+In addition, the authors have further pre-trained TAPAS to recognize **table entailment**, by creating a balanced dataset of millions of automatically created training examples which are learned in an intermediate step prior to fine-tuning.
 The authors of TAPAS call this further pre-training intermediate pre-training (since TAPAS is first pre-trained on MLM, and then on another dataset).
-They found that intermediate pre-training further improves performance on SQA, achieving a new state-of-the-art as well as state-of-the-art on TabFact, a large-scale dataset with 16k Wikipedia tables for table entailment (a binary classification task).
-For more details, see their follow-up paper: `Understanding tables with intermediate pre-training <https://arxiv.org/abs/2010.00571>`__ by Julian Martin Eisenschlos, Syrine Krichene and Thomas Müller.
+They found that intermediate pre-training further improves performance on SQA, achieving a new state-of-the-art as well as state-of-the-art on `TabFact
+<https://github.com/wenhuchen/Table-Fact-Checking>`__, a large-scale dataset with 16k Wikipedia tables for table
+entailment (a binary classification task).
+For more details, see their follow-up paper: `Understanding tables with intermediate pre-training <https://www.aclweb.org/anthology/2020.findings-emnlp.27/>`__ by Julian Martin Eisenschlos, Syrine Krichene and Thomas Müller.

 The original code can be found `here <https://github.com/google-research/tapas>`__.
 This page also includes links to the datasets (SQA, WTQ, WikiSQL and TabFact).